ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ![png](dashDB.png)

+FIXME: I am not sure we should go the python way here, since we would have to describe how to get the URL.
+Either use imbdbpy to display the contents (head() function) or we show the table view screenshot simply saying that we can look at it from within dashDB.

-The crime data is already geo-coded (TODO: explain why?) and stored as ST_Point in dashDB.
-Along with it additional geospatial data for defining the New York city boroughs are also loaded in dashDB, which will be used for further analysis.
+The crime data is stored as ST_Point in dashDB.
+In addition additional geospatial data for defining the New York city boroughs are also loaded in dashDB, which will be used for further analysis.

+REMARK: dont say "geocoded", because usually it means translating addresses into locations.
+TODO: where do we get the borough data from

-1. To enable our analysis let's first load all required libraries into our notebook:
+1. Before we start our analysis we load all required libraries into our notebook:

 ```